kungtalon/kungtalon/README.md

 Some facts about me:

-👨‍🎓 I am currently pursuing master degree in data science at University of Michigan, Ann Arbor.
+👨‍🎓 I am software engineer located in Santa Clara, California, working for Sonatus on some exciting projects including live-streaming data dashboards, real-time vehicle data processing and MQTT communications.

-🥑 I take great interest in big data and all related applications, such as large-scale machine learning systems, distributed data storage, stream data processing and cloud data warehousing.
+🥑 I take great interest in big data and all related applications, such as large-scale machine learning systems, distributed data storage, stream data processing and cloud computing.
 I am familiar with several programming languages, including Java, Python, C++ and Go.

-🐼 I have lots of hands-on experience in industrial pojects with Spark, Flink, Kafka, Redis and Spring.
+🐼 I have lots of hands-on experience in industrial pojects with Spark, Flink, Kafka, Redis and GraphQL.
 From Jul.
 2020 to Jul 2021, I worked for Meituan, China's largest food delivery platform, as Machine Learning Engineer and developed recommendation systems there.

 🔎 I am looking for software engineer and machine learning engineer positions in USA!
-Please contact me via email zelongjiang@outlook.com or [linkedin](https://www.linkedin.com/in/zelong-zane-jiang-49b388168/) if you would like to know more about me!
+Please contact me via email zelongjiang98@gmail.com or [linkedin](https://www.linkedin.com/in/zelong-zane-jiang-49b388168/) if you would like to know more about me!
 My personal blog website: [SmartOnion](https://kungtalon.github.io/)

 <!--
 **kungtalon/kungtalon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.